 - Thanks to grant funding, the course is only $450, including workbook & handouts ($1,250 value).

 - The program is limited to 15 participants.

 The facilitators and creators of this program understand that such changes occur incrementally, over time, and they developed the program to reflect this understanding.
 Each class builds on the one previous, culminating in the creation of a personal resilience plan in the final class.

-Resilience is not a “quick fix,” and the course is not group therapy, nor is it a means to address organizational dysfunction, but the course DOES encourage participants to know themselves better, to shift perceptions regarding their stress, and feel empowered to affect lasting change and bring balance into their own lives.
+Resilience is not a “quick fix,” and this course is not group therapy, nor is it a means to address organizational dysfunction.
+The course DOES encourage participants to know themselves better, shift perceptions regarding their stress, and feel empowered to affect lasting change and bring balance into their own lives.

 The structure of the course was super smart, in that simple concepts could be personalized and given the time needed to be practiced and reflected on.
 This was one of the most useful and meaningful courses that I have taken.